cbssolutions/l10n_ro_stock/l10n_ro_stock_account/README.txt

 !!!!!!!!! in this module is also the code for keeping the value of stock in concordanse with account_moves !!!!!!!!!! when you set to draft a journal_entry/bill and then reposting it !!!!!!!!!! it has code also for draft/posing landed cost journal entries

+l10n_ro_location_dest_id  on stock_valuation_layer is giving you also the value of stock in different locations in inventory/reporting/inventory valuation with a filter on remaing_qty and different grouping you can see any stock value that you want